BlockchainMall/dss/README.md

 ## isAuthorized

-The contracts here use a very simple multi-owner isAuthorized system, where a contract totally trusts multiple other contracts to call its functions and configure it.
+The contracts here use a very simple multi-owner authority system, where a contract totally trusts multiple other contracts to call its functions and configure it.